ipfs/community/CONTRIBUTING_GO.md

 Commit messages must start with a short subject line, followed by an optional, more detailed explanatory text which is separated from the summary by an empty line.
-We _used_ to require license signoff commit messages (enforced by [GitCop](https://gitcop.com)) to ensure that all contributors agreed with the [developer certificate of origin](docs/developer-certificate-of-origin) and with licensing their contribution under the MIT license.
-However, with the move to a dual MIT + Apache 2 license going forward we have relaxed that requirement!
-From now on, commit message trailers are entirely optional.
+Note: we have a dual MIT + Apache2 license and so do not require license signoff on commit messages.

 ## Contributor Principles